Auto Insurance Claim Advice

 The adjuster evaluation should (make sure it does) include things like extra options, equipment, and the condition of your vehicle.

-Total loss adjusters are usually at “the bottom of the adjusters’ line of command.”
+Total loss adjusters are usually at “the bottom of the adjusters’ line of command”.
 An adjuster has almost no authority to adjust these values.
 Most insurance companies have control adjusters, the one that makes the coverage, liability, and/or injury decisions.

 Total loss adjusters must respond to the control adjusters and their own supervisors.
 Once the car total loss supervisor looks at the claim, she will give a final value the total loss adjuster must offer to settle the claim.

-Total loss adjusters have actual numbers to settle a claim (you must settle for $12,000 or less), while bodily injury adjusters are dealing with completely subjective numbers and have more authority to move the settlement ranges. car total loss
+Total loss adjusters have actual numbers to settle a claim (you must settle for $12,000 or less), while bodily injury adjusters are dealing with completely subjective numbers and have more authority to move the settlement ranges.

 They will tell you and do several things to try to leverage the claim; one of them is cut your rental as soon as they can.
 The faster you are out of a rental car, the more pressured you are to settle.
 This is a dirty negotiation tactic, but a favorite one of claim adjusters.
 I recommend this eBook to learn how to deal with situations like this one.

-They argue this is the most money they can give you for your car.
+They will argue that this is the most money they can give you for your car.
 This is simply not true.
 There is always a second offer, even if the adjuster does not think there will be one.
 Most insurance policies have a right of appraisal clause.

 It is still an expense for them.
 If you do get the appraisal, it does not mean that you should not review it also.
 Make sure that everything is accounted for.

 A note about car total loss adjusters: These individuals are under a lot of stress.
 Think about it, all they do is settle total losses every day for the lowest amount of money they can.
 Every customer is a conflict customer.
 Every claim is a difficult one.
 Their job simply sucks.
-They have the pressure from the insurance company, their boss, their quarterly review, and the ultimate customer.
+They shoulder the pressure from the insurance company, from their boss, their quarterly review, and the ultimate customer.

-My point here is that most of these individuals are hard to negotiate with, they are cranky, and they are unreasonable.
+My point here is that most of these individuals are difficult to negotiate with, they are cranky, and they are unreasonable.
 Many of them love to quote the law when they have no idea what the law says or what the law is about.

 Always double check what they are saying and remember that they are not making the decisions, it will always be the person behind the scenes that will have the ability to increase the value of the car.